ameekkhan/ameeqsort/README.md

 b) merge()

 The first function quadrupleSort() will sort the group of 4 elements.
-The second function merge() will merge all the sorted chunks by using the same fashion like we do in merge sort.
+The second function merge() will merge all the sorted chunks like we do in merge sort.

 1) If N = 2*n (even number) where N is the input size of an array.
-Then I make the chunks of the input array and the chunk size is 4.
-And then I sort these chunks by using fixed five number of comparisons.
+Then I make the chunk of 4 of that input array and sort these chunks by using the fixed five number of comparisons.

-2) Once every chunk is sorted by using that five comparisons technique then I merge all the sorted chunks like in classical merge sort.
+2) Once every chunk is sorted by using that five comparisons technique then I merge all the sorted chunks using merge function.

-3) If N is not equal to 2*n (even number) which means that it is not an even number then I first sort the remainder elements [1-3] using simple comparisons.
+3) If N is not equal to 2*n (even number) which means that it is not an even number then I first sort the remainder elements it could be from [1-3] elements using simple comparisons.
-Let's take an example if N is not equal to 2^n:
+Let's take an example if N is not equal to 2*n:

 N = 19